alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 * Trigger a USB reset so that `usb_quiesce()` is called and these requests are leaked.
 * Be left with a hole that can be used to control allocation of the next IO buffer.

+Accounting for all heap allocations being rounded up to the nearest multiple of `0x40`, and the `0x40`-sized header for each packet, we can safely assume that each `io_request` object will occupy `0x80` bytes on the heap.
+So, one strategy for heap feng shui would be to send `0x10` non-leaking packets to the device, which would create a hole of size `0x800` - which is exactly the size of the IO buffer.
+Testing this strategy proved it to be successful in exploitation.

+However, a quicker and more simple strategy (which is utilised in most implementations) is to send enough packets that a hole will be created that is smaller than `0x800`, but big enough that allocations will end up being shuffled around enough so that the IO buffer is allocated elsewhere upon re-entry.
+This is the strategy used in the function shown below, and it makes the exploit quicker.

 Here's the heap spray function from my project, which is adapted for the T8011 BootROM:
 ```c
 bool checkm8HeapSpray(device_t *device)